 I remember when we first moved I felt like I had stepped right into a fairytale.
 The polished cobblestone streets flooded with people, the abundant flowers teaming the open spaces, the fashionable men and women sporting their slick haircuts, black tennis shoes, and speaking German.
 We moved to Heidelberg, Germany, having never stepped foot in the country before.
 And we did it with the purpose of seeing more of the world.
 Did we accomplish this goal?
 I hope to answer that question in this blog post.

 The move was fun and exciting and stressful as hell.

 For five weeks we lived with two dogs in a tiny hotel room while we searched for a place to live.

 But let me back up a bit.

 We didn’t move abroad for a job or a whim.
 It was a carefully calculated plan that took us years to prepare for.
 Working full-time as a blogger and combining that with my love of travel (especially Europe), Michael and I knew we wanted to move abroad.

 And while moving abroad is incredible and full of excitement and joy, the truth is that it was also enveloped in both happiness and sadness.
 We lost Michael’s mom to cancer just days before we were supposed to move abroad.
 We were denied visas the first time we applied.
 We struggled to find a place to live.
 I tore my ACL and had a rather rough hospital experience.

-But it also brought about things I might never experience in my life.
+But it also brought about things I might never have experienced in my life.
 I have friends from all over the world.
 I’ve traveled to places in Europe that I’d never go to if I didn’t live here.
 I’ve fallen madly in love with small towns, big cities, and entire countries.
 I’m convinced that Europe is the most beautiful place on earth.